akosasante/lswebhomework3/README.md

 ```

-My name is: Akosua
+My name is: Akosua A

-I like to: Listen to podcasts and watch TV
+I like to: Listen to podcasts and watch TV.
+I have a soft spot for classic teen-dramas like Degrassi.

 I'm learning: Python and javascript development